lucie-cupcakes/pepino/README.md

     curl 'localhost:50200/?password=caipiroska&db=mydb&list=true'

 # examples: Stored Procedures
+Note: this part is outdated as this version, I plan to update the README soon.

 pepino allows the user to run entries as Python 3 code.

 Here is an example program that loads an entry and prints it back: